-The number of licences in force in the UK over the last nine years is shown below.
+The number of licences in force in the UK for the financial years 2000/01 to 2014/15 is shown below.

 UK total number of licences in force*

-*For each financial year from 1 April to 31 March.
+*As at the end of each financial year i.e. 31 March.
 These figures are approximations of the number of licences in force.
 They do not include concessionary licences held by Accommodation for Residential Care (ARC) premises.

 An address may require more than one licence (e.g. student accommodation).
-Therefore the number of licences is shown here, rather than the number of addresses with a licence.
+Therefore, it is the number of licences is shown here, rather than the number of addresses with a licence.
 The number of households and business premises with TV Licences cannot be readily extracted from the total number of licences in force, because such information is not specifically recorded for each licence.

-As of August 2009, 244,649 addresses were recorded on the TV Licensing database as being issued with more than one TV Licence (compared to 213,580 in February 2009).
+As at 31 March 2015, 316,237 addresses were recorded on the TV Licensing database as being issued with more than one TV Licence.
 There are instances where it is legitimate to have more than one licence at an address, e.g. for student accommodation.
 In other cases, an address may temporarily be recorded as having more than one licence due to licence payers moving premises.

 We don’t hold the information requested in a form that is readily accessible.
 TV Licensing (and the BBC) has no reason to collate data to generate the statistical information requested here, so our database is not configured to enable this type of information to be readily retrievable.
 While it might be possible to manually extract the information requested from the TV Licensing database, we estimate that it would not be possible to do this within the appropriate limit set by Regulations made pursuant to section 12 of the FOI Act.
 The BBC is not obliged to comply with a request if the cost of doing so would exceed this limit, which is £450 (the equivalent to two and a half days work at an hourly rate of £25).